 The specificity of base pairing is crucial for several reasons:

-- Accurate Replication: During DNA replication, enzymes use the existing strand as a template to synthesize a new strand.
-The base pairing rules ensure that the new strand is an exact copy of the original.
+- Because of that, Accurate Replication: During DNA replication, enzymes use the existing strand as a template to synthesize a new strand.
+The base pairing rules check that the new strand is an exact copy of the original.

 - Stable Structure: The hydrogen bonds between complementary bases stabilize the double helix, maintaining the integrity of the DNA molecule.